There was an error signing up for restock notifications. Please try again.

 Joy as an Act of Resistance is a parade.

+Thank You.
 (Joe Talbot, IDLES)

 Joy as an Act of Resistance. is the follow up to Bristol, UK 5-piece IDLES's debut album Brutalism, self-released last year.